Park Ji-hyun (politician): Party politics

-Park met Lee Jae-myung when he was governor of Gyeonggi Province through her advocacy work.
+Park met Lee Jae-myung when he was the governor of Gyeonggi Province through her advocacy work.
 Governor Lee attended the June 2020 launch event for the Gyeonggi-do support center for digital sex crime victims.

 Her identity was revealed in early 2022, when she agreed to help campaign for the Democratic Party in the lead-up to the national elections.
 Lee, who was campaigning for president, assured Park that he would crack down on online sex crimes and fight discrimination against women in the workplace.
-In January 2022, Park was appointed as vice-chairwoman of the DPK's women's affairs committee.
+In January 2022, Park was appointed vice-chairwoman of the DPK's women's affairs committee.
 As a special advisor to Lee's campaign, she also helped to mobilize the youth vote.
 On March 9, 2022, Lee narrowly lost to Yoon Suk-yeol of the conservative People Power Party, with an estimated 58 percent of women in their twenties voting for Lee.

-On March 13, 2022, Park was named interim co-chair of the DPK's emergency committee at the age of 26, after the previous party leaders resigned in the wake of their electoral defeat.
+On March 13, 2022, Park was named interim co-chair of the DPK's emergency committee at the age of 25, after the previous party leaders resigned in the wake of their electoral defeat.
 In the days following the March presidential election, 11,000 new members joined the Democratic Party in Seoul alone, 80 percent of whom were women.
-Hopes were high that Park's visibility as co-chair would help the DPK consolidate its lead among young female voters, but the party suffered disastrous results in the local elections in June, losing its majority across major local offices.
-The DPK had secured only five out of 17 provincial governor and metropolitan mayoral seats, compared to the 14 it held previously, while the conservative People Power Party won a decisive 12 out of 17 posts.
+Hopes were high that Park's visibility as co-chair would help the DPK consolidate its lead among young female voters.
+Still, the party suffered disastrous results in the local elections in June, losing its majority across major local offices.
+The DPK had secured only five out of 17 provincial governor and metropolitan mayoral seats, compared to the 14 held previously, while the conservative People Power Party won a decisive 12 out of 17 posts.